Super-expanders and warped cones: Results

+In order to address some recent developments \cites{Bou,BY,local} regarding local versions of the spectral gap condition, we verify \cref{main} not only for an action of a group generated by a finite set $S$ but also for a finite family $S$ of partially-defined bi-Lipschitz maps (\cref{main plus}).

-We remark that the notion of expanders (\emph{non-linear spectral gaps}) has been extensively studied also in the case when $X$ is a metric space (see, for instance, \cite{Mendel-Naor-Hadamard}, and references therein).
-Theorem \ref{main} may also find applications in this context, because it remains true under very mild assumptions about space~$X$, which are satisfied by large classes of metric spaces, notably CAT(0) spaces considered in \cite{Mendel-Naor-Hadamard}.
+The notion of expanders or \emph{non-linear spectral gaps} of \cite{Mendel-Naor} has been extensively studied also in the case when $X$ is a metric space (see, for instance, \cite{Mendel-Naor-Hadamard} and references therein). \cref{main} may also find applications in this context because it remains true under very mild assumptions about the space~$X$ (namely, density of $C(Y;X)$ in $L^2(Y,\mu;X)$), which are satisfied by large classes of metric spaces, notably CAT(0) (Hadamard) spaces considered in \cite{Mendel-Naor-Hadamard}.